semantifyit/ds-specifications/DomainSpecifications/DS-V4/README.md

 ## @Context changes

 This context introduces the `@container` keyword with the value `@list`.
-This results in a syntax for ranges of properties and possible values for enumeration to be easier to read because these containers dont need a `@list`-wrapper anymore:
+This results in a syntax for ranges of properties and possible values for enumeration to be easier to read because these containers don't need a `@list`-wrapper anymore:

-With previous context:
+With the previous context:

 ```json
 {